+Working with your advisor for your entire college career is key to students' university success.
 Academic advising is an ongoing process in which professional advisors and faculty members help students define an educational plan consistent with their life goals.
 Take the initiative to get to know your advisor by scheduling regular appointments.
-Prepare for advising by becoming familiar with your degree requirements and keeping track of courses you have completed.
-For more information goto www.BHSU.edu/Advising.
+Prepare for advising by becoming familiar with your degree requirements, using DegreeWorks to track courses you have completed, and coming prepared to appointments.
+For more information go to www.BHSU.edu/Advising.

-Academic Affairs: The Acting Provost and Vice President for Academic Affairs, Dr. Pam Carriveau, is available to work with you to help you succeed academically.
-She works with the three colleges and several other academic areas on campus to make sure you are receiving the best education at BHSU.
+Academic Affairs: The Provost and Vice President for Academic Affairs, Dr. Jon Kilpinen, is available to work with you to help you succeed academically.
+He works with the three colleges and several other academic areas on campus to make sure you are receiving the best education at BHSU.